Ashaz-Ahmad/operations-on-sparse-matrices/README.md

 ## Introduction

-This project is an implementation of arithmetic operations on sparse matrices, which are matrices mostly consisting of zero elements.
+This project is an implementation of arithmetic operations on sparse matrices, which are matrices consisting mostly of zeros.
 Using the CSR format allows for efficient memory use and faster computations, which are crucial for large-scale problems in scientific computing and machine learning.

 ## Features